pysys-test/pysys-test/docs/UserGuide.rst

    <classification>
 	<groups>...</groups>
 	<modes inherit="true">
-		<mode>MockDatabase</mode>
+		<mode>MockDatabase_Firefox</mode>
-		<mode>MyDatabase_2.0</mode>
+		<mode>MyDatabase2.0_Chrome</mode>
 	</modes>
    </classification>

-When naming modes, TitleCase is recommended, and dot and underscore characters may be used.
+When naming modes, TitleCase is recommended, and dot and underscore characters may be used; typically dot is useful for version numbers and underscore is useful for separating out different dimensions e.g. database vs web browser as in the above example.
 PySys will give an error if you use different capitalization for the same mode in different places, as this would likely result in test bugs.

 The first mode listed is designated the "primary" mode which means it's the one that is used by default when running your tests without a ``--mode``